rachanahegde/rachanahegde/README.md

 # Hi!
 My name is Rachana.

-## I recently graduated from Nottingham University with a MSc Computer Science degree with distinction.
-I also have a first class BA in English Literature and a passion for front-end web development.
+## I am a frontend web developer with a MSc Computer Science degree with distinction.
 Check out my projects below!

 ### Currently...
 ⭐️ Status: Learning JavaScript and React on Code Academy <br />